NativeScript/docs-v7/docs/ui/rich-components.md

 *  `Linear`, `Grid`, and `Staggered` layout modes, allowing horizontal and vertical scrolling direction;
 * Single and multiple selection modes;
 * Smart defaults for many gestures: select on long press, execution of special action on swipe, reorder of items on long press and drag, refreshing the list on swipe, and loading more items only when needed.

-> RadListView is not to be confused with the [default NativeScript ListView component](https://docs.nativescript.org/ui/list-view)!

 ![listview ios](../img/ui-for-nativescript/listview-ios.png "listview ios") ![listview android](../img/ui-for-nativescript/listview-android.png "listview android")